 Access is difficult to attain

-Pipes may not seem important to your building’s structure.
-There’s no such thing as a load-bearing drain.
+Pipes may not seem important to your building’s structure, but there’s no such thing as a load-bearing drain.
 Corroded, leaking, or broken pipes do present a much higher risk to multi-story buildings.
 Long-term leaks can present significant risk to building structure.
 Repeated leaks and repeated repairs only increase that risk.

 Varied uses for vertical pipes

 Vertical pipes don’t just carry water up and sewage down.
-Multi-story buildings will carry a variety of liquids through the pipes.
-Multi-story buildings are much more likely to be multi-purpose.
-Oils and fats, acidic liquids, waters and soaps, and other various chemical cleansers and cleaners can all mix together in the pipes of a multi-story building.
+Multi-story buildings will carry a variety of liquids through the pipes, as these multi-story buildings are much more likely to be multi-purpose.
+Oils and fats, acidic liquids, waters and soaps, and other various chemical compounds can all mix together in the pipes of a multi-story building.
 This potent mixture is quite likely to corrode pipes.
 The variety of the products makes picking a traditional, metal pipe to carry it all difficult.

 CIPP handles pipe repair for multi-story buildings